Sampling Theory with Average Values on the Sierpinski Gasket: The Average Cell Graphs

-We then look at the hexagons on $\Gamma_{m}$.
-Each hexagon corresponds to exactly one upside-down triangle on the graph of the dyadic points of $SG$.
-A simple argument shows that there are $1 + 3 + 3^{2} +...+3^{m-2} = \frac{3^{m-1}-1}{2}$ hexagon cycles on $\Gamma_{m}$.
-We proceed as we did for the first type of non-extended eigenfunction on $\Gamma_{2}$: pick a hexagon and a vertex on it and assign it a value of $-1$, then continue clockwise around the hexagon, alternating between $1$ and $-1$ until every vertex on the hexagon has a nonzero value.
+The case of eigenfunctions with eigenvalue 5 on $\Gamma_{m}$ is similar to the case of eigenfunctions with eigenvalue 5 on $\beta_{m}.$ For $\beta_{m},$ we placed consecutive pairs of 1 and -1 around each downward pointing triangle 1-cycle to get an eigenfunction with eigenvalue 5.
+It is not hard to see by the definition of $\Gamma_{m}$ that for every downward pointing triangle 1-cycle in $\beta_{m},$ there is a hexagon 1-cycle on $\Gamma_{m}$ (look at $\beta_{2}$ and $\Gamma_{2}$ to make sense of this.
+The converse also holds.
+Given the one to one correspondence of downward pointing triangle 1-cycles on $\beta_{m}$ with hexagon 1-cycles on $\Gamma_{m},$ we see that there are $1 + 3 + 3^{2} +...+3^{m-2} = \frac{3^{m-1}-1}{2}$ hexagon 1-cycles on $\Gamma_{m}$.
+We proceed analogously to our construction of the eigenfunction with eigenvalue 5 of $\Gamma_{2}$: pick a hexagon and a vertex on it and assign it a value of $-1$, then continue clockwise around the hexagon, alternating between $1$ and $-1$ until every vertex on the hexagon has a nonzero value, and assign 0 to the rest of the vertices.
 Do this for every hexagon on $\Gamma_{m}$ to get $\frac{3^{m-1}-1}{2}$ eigenfunctions with eigenvalue 5.

 We now consider the eigenfunctions with eigenvalue 3.
-First, we take each vertex on the boundary of $\Gamma_{m}$ and copy the appropriate rotation of the second type of non-extended eigenfunction on $\Gamma_{2}$ onto the corresponding copy of $\Gamma_{2}$ on the boundary of $\Gamma_{m}$, with the $2$ being placed on the vertex on the boundary.
+This case is similar to that of the eigenfunctions with eigenvalue 6 on $\beta_{m}.$ First, we take each vertex on the boundary of $\Gamma_{m}$ and copy the appropriate rotation of the second type of non-extended eigenfunction on $\Gamma_{2}$ by assigning 2 to a boundary point, then copying the remaining portion of the eigenfunctions with eigenvalue 3 on $\Gamma_{2}.$.
 This yields three eigenfunctions.
-To get the remaining eigenfunctions, we consider the $3^{m-2}$ copies of $\Gamma_{2}$ in $\Gamma_{m}$.
-Take two adjacent copies of $\Gamma_{2}$, and consider the edge connecting them.
+To get the remaining eigenfunctions, we first note that a routine induction argument shows that, for $m \geq 2,$ there are $3^{m-2}$ copies of $\Gamma_{2}$ in $\Gamma_{m}$.
+Take two adjacent copies of $\Gamma_{2}$ in $\Gamma_{m},$ and consider the edge connecting them.
 Assign a value of $2$ to each of the vertices on the edge, and then repeat the construction of the second type of nonextended eigenfunction on $\Gamma_{2}$ twice.
-Refer to the figure below for the specific construction.
+Refer to Figure 12 below for the specific construction.
 An inductive argument shows that there are $\frac{3^{m-1}-3}{2}$ eigenfunctions of this type, so we have a total of $\frac{3^{m-1}+3}{2}$ eigenfunctions at level $m$ with eigenvalue 3.

 Counting the eigenfunctions that we have thus far, we see we have